s/y Nine of Cups

 power of these "men blong magik".

-the tiny Maskelyne Island group off the larger
+to the tiny Maskelyne Island group off the

-Bay for a night then made our way around
+Gaspard Bay for a night then made our

 Gaspard Bay, Maskelyne Islands - 16S28.47 / 167E49.12 - 46'